top of page

 Preparation

-Prepare the sofrito: In a food processor or blender, pulse the garlic and peppers until smooth, then add the onion and herbs and blend until smooth.
-Measure out 1/2 cup sofrito for the recipe, and store the rest in the refrigerator for up to one week, or the freezer for up to 3 months.
+1. In a food processor or blender, pulse the garlic and peppers until finely chopped.
+Add the onion and cilantro and blend until smooth.
+Measure out 1/2 cup for this recipe.
+Store the rest in the refrigerator for up to 1 week or in the freezer for up to 3 months.

-Add beans and bay leaves, stirring to coat.
-Pour in broth, bring mixture to a boil, then reduce heat to medium-low.
-Simmer, uncovered, until beans are deeply flavorful and sauce is reduced so it just coats the beans, 25 to 30 minutes.
-If the beans get too dry during cooking, stir in more broth or water as needed.
-Serve with white rice, corn tortillas, or in a bowl by themselves with crusty bread.
+3. Add the beans and bay leaves and stir to coat in the sofrito.
+Pour in the broth and bring to a boil, then reduce heat to medium-low.
+Simmer uncovered, stirring occasionally, until the beans are deeply flavorful and the sauce has reduced to just coat the beans, 25–30 minutes.
+If the beans look dry during cooking, add more broth or water as needed.
+Discard the bay leaves.
+Serve with white rice, corn tortillas, or crusty bread.

 Comments